facebook/screenshot-tests-for-android/index.md

 **AndroidManifest permissions**

 The screenshots library needs the WRITE_EXTERNAL_STORAGE permission.
-For an instrumentation test for a library, add this permission to the manifest of the instrumentation apk.
+For an instrumentation test for a library, add this permission to the manifest of the instrumentation APK.
 For a test for an application, add this permission to the app under test.

 ### Creating a screenshot